SciRuby/sciruby/README.txt

 ## LICENSE:

+Copyright (c) 2010 - 2011, The Ruby Science Foundation.

+All rights reserved.

-SciRuby is licensed under the GNU General Public License, v3.
+SciRuby is licensed under the BSD 2-clause license.
+See LICENSE.txt for details.

 ## DONATIONS: